FDA emphasizes importance of defensive and preventative cybersecurity strategies

 When discussing network safety, the conversation should include topics such as compliance and regulation standards, as well as alternative data solutions, such as cloud storage.
 With the increasing complexity of healthcare data storage, many healthcare service providers are turning to third-party data center solutions to manage their multi-faceted data and cybersecurity needs.

 QTS understands the pressure of the relentless demand to improve patient outcomes and reduce cost, which is why we offer a full range of solutions for medical information systems.
-Our data centers are built to HIPAA and HITECH compliance standards, and we’ve recently launched our industry-exclusive IaaS platform, Healthcare Community Cloud.
+Our data centers are built to HIPAA and HITECH compliance standards.
 QTS employs a specialized team of healthcare data experts as well, so you have trusted advisors for streamlining your IT operations and protecting your data.

-For more information on the FDA’s cybersecurity advice and efforts, visit their Cybersecurity page.
-If you’re interested in QTS’ healthcare solutions, visit our website or call us toll-free at 877.QTS.DATA.
+For more information on the FDA’s cybersecurity advice and efforts, visit rel="noopener noreferrer" their Cybersecurity page.
+If you’re interested rel="noopener noreferrer" in QTS’ healthcare solutions, visit our website or call us toll-free at 877.QTS.DATA.